inlets/inlets.dev/blog/_posts/2021-08-13-measure-and-monitor.md

 title: Measure and monitor your inlets tunnels
 description: You can now measure and monitor your tunnels with Prometheus and a new status command.
 author: Alex Ellis
-tags: private tunnel secure self-hosting
+tags: monitoring metrics prometheus observability
 author_img: alex
-image: /images/2021-08-08-private-tunnel/background.jpg
+image: /images/2021-08-measure-and-monitor/background-measure.jpg
 date: 2021-08-08
 ---